pettazz/pettazz.com/2023/index.md

   <h1><small>January</small></h1>

+  <p>The amount of time I have spent just drawing random garbage only to land on "hand drawing the domain name in a nice font" as the "logo" such as it is, is truly disgusting.
+But hey at least I have something I like now, so that's progress.
+Why does this stupid website that's just a dumping ground for content need a "logo" anyway?
+Because I simply cannot help myself and get a perverse joy out of obsessing over truly meaningless details.
+Obviously.</p>

   <p>What do you know, we have the total package here for a automatic build and deploy.
 It's honestly amazing how much incredible functionality you can get for free from places like GitHub (until you need a lot of resources, I suppose).
 It probably costs Microsoft the equivalent of the six dollars in quarters I dropped behind the washing machine one time, but it's still nice.
 Now I just have to make it look like something and start dumping all my content into it.</p>

   <p>I've got a nice little build and deploy machine working here, using <a href="https://fly.io" target="_blank">Fly.io</a> to run remote builds and deploy on their network, which they make really easy with their <code>flyctl</code> tool and a multi-stage Docker build.
 Next steps are to make a semi-CI/CD setup with GitHub actions and then make it a generic "base repo" that can be forked to create your own site making use of this stuff with a minimal amount of setup (fart depot dot biz will be one such site).</p>